Are Electric Vehicles Fire Safe?

 EV fires statistics in Australia

-It is difficult to locate statistics about electric car fire-related incidents in Australian states and territories, and even more challenging to find statistics that can be compared in a meaningful way.
+It is difficult to locate statistics about electric car (plug-in hybrid and full battery) fire-related incidents in Australian states and territories, and even more challenging to find statistics that can be compared in a meaningful way.

 The NSW Department of Fire and Emergency Services records actual vehicle fires (all vehicle types combined) that they have attended, so we can base our statistics on those.